SeregPie/THREE.TextTexture/README.md

 # THREE.TextTexture

-`class THREE.TextTexture extends THREE.Texture`
+`class THREE.TextTexture extends THREE.CanvasTexture`

-An instance of `TextTexture` is a texture with the drawn text.
+A texture with the drawn text.

 ## setup